ZxxLang/abnfa/README.md

 ### alone

-The method produces factors. 当 factors 内仅有一个动作时提升为当前动作.
+The method produces factors.
+When the factors only one action to upgrade to the current action.

     ref-alone-[key]-[type]